-To provide for a residential neighborhood environment on Portland's islands in areas with adequate public services.
+To provide for a residential neighborhood environment of single-family and two-family dwellings on Portland's islands in areas with adequate public services.
 Expansion or extension of IR-2 zoning should be limited, generally focused toward areas adjacent to existing IR-2 areas, and restricted by such factors as adequacy of access, whether adequate water will be available for private use and for fire protection, whether soils in the area are adequate for subsurface water disposal, or whether public sewers are available.
-Select nonresidential uses may also be permitted in the IR-2 zone.

-Minimum lot area Minimum setbacks Maximum Height Current IR-2 IR-2 Current IR-2 25' 25' IR-2: 20,000 sf IR-2: 20,000 sf IR-2 (Small Island Lot) 27' on Little Diamond Island \25 \20 IR-2: 3,000 sf Front Front (Small Island Lot) \ Or the average of adjacent front yards, whichever is less.
+Minimum lot area Minimum setbacks Maximum Height Current IR-2 IR-2 Current IR-2 25' 25' IR-2: 20,000 sf IR-2: 20,000 sf IR-2 (Small Island Lot) 27' on Little Diamond Island 35 25 20 IR-2: 4,000 sf Front Front (Small Island Lot) Or the average of adjacent front yards, whichever is less.